My Pest Control Quick Tips

 If you have wood planks at home, make sure to keep them stored in a good storage area that is well ventilated, elevated off the ground, and covered from the rain.
 This can help reduce the chances of the wood soaking up too much moisture in the air and attracting termites.
 Also, have them treated with anti-termite solution or repellent before using them in your home.

-Subterranean termites don’t only create nests underground; they create nests in places where there is enough moisture for them to survive.
+Subterranean termites do not only create nests underground; they create nests in places where there is enough moisture for them to survive.
 Loose wallpaper can provide them with enough moisture and the proper environment to survive and make their way into your home’s wooden foundations or beams.

 When termites are present behind your wallpapers, you will notice bubbles on your wallpaper get bigger over time; and when there is a large infestation happening already, you will begin to hear scratching noises behind it.
 Watch out for these signs if you suspect a termite invasion is happening behind your wallpapers.

-It’s not easy finding termites in your home, especially when they’re always hidden and away from human eyes.
-But when you know where they can potentially be nesting in your home, it will be easy to spot for any signs of a termite infestation.
+It is not easy finding termites in your home, especially when they are always hidden and away from human eyes.
+But, when you know where they can potentially be nesting in your home, it will be easy to spot for any signs of a termite infestation.

 When you find a termite infestation early, you can prevent major damages inside your home and avoid paying for costly repairs just to keep your home standing over your heads.
 When you suspect a termite infestation is already happening inside your home, quickly call for a local pest control specialist to help you eradicate these silent but deadly home destroyers.

 Call the experts in pest control, Rentokil at 6347 8138 today.